ColdBox/coldbox-zero-to-hero/STEPS.md

+### Steps to go from ColdBox Zero to Hero

 (All commands assume we are in the `box` shell unless stated otherwise.)

+## 1 - Create the base app

-1. Create a folder for your app on your hard drive called `soapbox`.
+1.1.
+Create a folder for your app on your hard drive called `soapbox`.
 2. Scaffold out a new Coldbox application with TestBox included.

 ```sh